dmitry-merzlyakov/nledger/nledger.md

 ## Installation

 Current NLedger version is published as a zip archive with binary files and helper scripts.
-You can get the latest version by this [link](https://github.com/dmitry-merzlyakov/nledger/tree/master/Binaries).
+You can get the latest release by this [link](https://github.com/dmitry-merzlyakov/nledger/releases).

 Basically, NLedger binaries are immediately ready for using once they are unpacked.
 However, there are three extra recommended steps that make your work with NLedger more comfortable: